sensedeep/dynamodb-onetable/README.md

 #### async update(modelName, properties, params = {})

-Create a new item in the database of the given model `modelName` as defined in the table schema.
+Update an item in the database of the given model `modelName` as defined in the table schema.
 Wraps the `Model.update` API.
 See [Model.update](#model-update) for details.

 #### async updateItem(properties, params)